Soledad Miranda

 Los gatos negros - A canção da Saudade

 Click here for a synopsis, pictures, and video from these films.
 Click here to find Los gatos negros on IMDB and here to find A canção da Saudade on IMDB.
+The Portuguese version is for sale in the store.
 If anyone has the Spanish version, or a copy with English or French dubbing or subtitles, please let me know.
-The Portuguese version is for sale in the store.

 Un día en Lisboa (1964)